Analysis of the Chaotic Itinerancy Phenomenon using Entropy and Clustering: Local permutation entropy

 Permutation entropy is a measure of time series complexity based on ordinal patterns of successive values \cite{Bandt2002-xy}.
 Instead of considering the exact values of the data points, ordinal patterns capture the relative ordering within short subsequences.

-Two key parameters in the computation of permutation entropy are embedding dimension $d$ and time delay $\tau$.
-The embedding dimension determines the length of the ordinal patterns by defining how many consecutive or delayed values are grouped into each embedding vector.
-The time delay $\tau$ sets the time step between successive elements in each embedding vector.
+Two key parameters in the computation of the permutation entropy are the pattern length $d$ and the time delay $\tau$.
+The length of the ordinal patterns defines how many consecutive or delayed values are grouped into each vector vector.
+The time delay $\tau$ sets the time interval between successive elements in each vector.

-Permutation entropy of a time series $X = (x_i)_{i=1}^n$ is defined as the Shannon entropy of the distribution of ordinal patterns of embedding dimension $d$:
+\emph{Permutation entropy} of a time series $X = (x_i)_{i=1}^n$ is defined as the Shannon entropy of the distribution of ordinal patterns of length $d$:

 where $p(\pi_i)$ is the observed probability of appearance of the ordinal pattern $\pi_i$ in the time series $X$.